-Approximately three hectares occupied by Tasman District Council Tree Nursery and approximately four hectares leased by Paintball Adventures for recreation.
-The present location of the paintball lease may conflict with the proposed development of the Challies Island wetland complex.
+Approximately three hectares of the park is occupied by Council's tree nursery and approximately four hectares is leased by Paintball Adventures for recreation.
+The present location of the paintball lease conflicts with the proposed development of the Challies Island wetland complex.
 Consent has previously been granted on a case-by-case basis for activities associated with jet-sprinting and other uses.